formancehq/formance-api-definition/formance-api-spec-doc/docs/guides/kyc-service.md

 ---
-title: Wrtiting a service spec
+title: Writing a service spec
 description: Writing a service spec for Formance API.
 sidebar_pos: 2
 ---